bfahrenfort/quartz/content/Atomic/gen-ai.md

 Training can't be analogized to human learning processes, because when an AI trains by "reading" something, it isn't reading for the *forest*; it's reading for the *trees*.
 In the model, if some words are more frequently associated together, then that association is more "correct" to generate in a given scenario than other options.
 A parameter sometimes called "temperature" determines how far the model will stray from the correct next word.
 And the only data to determine whether an association *is* correct would be that training input.
 This means that an AI trains only on the words as they are on the page.
 Training can't have some external indicator of semantics that a secondary natural-language processor on the generation side could.
 If it could, it would need some encoding—some expression—that it turns the facts into.
 Instead, it just incorporates the word as it read it in, and the data about the body of text it was contained in.

 Some transformer models include a structure called a Multi-Layer Perceptron ("MLP" { *training is magic -ed*. }), which is often simplified as "the place where the AI stores facts."
 However, it's just another matrix-based component of the model with different math that makes it better at preserving a type of word associations: Mathematically, most word generation is linear (really linear-and-tomfoolery but whatever) on the probability-of-occurrence scale.
-An MLP corrects this mathematical limitation by adding "layers" of generation that roughly preserve associations in non-linearly separable data, a class which *includes* facts.
+An MLP corrects this mathematical limitation by adding "layers" of matrices that roughly preserve associations in non-linearly separable data, a class which *includes* facts.
 As such, it makes the model perform better if MLPs get more authority over the output of the model in portions of the output where it makes sense to give it that control (and determining that "where" is yet another black box of training).
 If you've ever seen an AI hallucinate a falsehood in the next sentence after it's been trained on the correct answer, you know that the MLP isn't really storing facts.
 - Phrases like "authority over the output" really belong in a generation section.
 It's probably an intuitive enough concept to be included here without further context though.
-- Sidebar: Taking this to its logical extreme and demonstrating that self-attention (or any sort of attention component, really) is not a substitute for short-term memory would solidify the fact that generative AI training cannot be likened to a human's capacity to process and store information.
+- Sidebar: There are, of course, additional math components bolted on top to improve the "hallucinates a falsehood in the next sentence after training on the correct answer" issue.
+To solidify the fact that generative AI training cannot be likened to a human's capacity to process and store information, you could take this MLP argument its logical extreme and demonstrate that self-attention (or any sort of attention component, really) is a human-architected instruction, not a substitute for human short-term memory.

 As such, idea and expression are meaningless distinctions to AI.